agfline/wavfix/README.md

 	-s, --suffix             repaired file names will  be  the same  as the broken ones plus this suffix.
 Default is '_REPAIRED'.
-	-d, --output-dir         output repaired  files  to  this location. default  is  the  same as  the input file.

     misc options :
 	-N, --no-repair          use this option to only investigate files.